vircadia/vircadia-builder/README.md

 * Fedora 32 (end of life)
 * Fedora 33 (can use system Qt)
 * Fedora 34 (can use system Qt)
+* Fedora 35 (can use system Qt)
 * Manjaro (can use system Qt)
     * Manjaro ARM
-* Ubuntu 18.04.x (codename Bionic, has pre-built Qt)
+* Ubuntu 18.04.x (codename Bionic, has pre-built Qt).
+See note below.
     * Linux Mint 19.x
 * Ubuntu 20.04.x (codename Focal)
     * Linux Mint 20.x
 * Ubuntu 21.04 (codename Hirsute, can use system Qt)
+* Ubuntu 21.10 (codename Impish, can use system Qt)
 * OpenSuSE Tumbleweed
 * (more coming soon)